Say Goodbye to Unwanted Shine With These Oily Skin Makeup HacksAugust 28, 2023

 What you do before applying makeup is just as important — if not more — than finding the right formula and shade of foundation.
 It’s of the utmost importance to give yourself a clean, hydrated base to work with before you start doing your makeup.
 Always make sure to use a cleanser as the first step in your beauty routine.
 “I love to cleanse the skin with a cotton pad and Bioderma to remove any dirt, debris and oil,” says Spickard.

 It’s a common misconception that people with oily skin don’t need to moisturize as often, or even that they shouldn’t moisturize at all.
 Keeping skin hydrated — yes, even for those with oily skin — and using an oil-control, matte finish primer is key to long-lasting wear.
-Trust us, it’s the difference between a shine-free complexion and having to touch up your T-zone every 30 minutes in the office bathroom.
+Trust us, it’s the difference between a shine-free complexion and having to touch up your T-zone every 30 minutes.